dedis/kyber/README.md

 that need more than straightforward signing and encryption.
 Please see the
-[GoDoc documentation for this package](http://godoc.org/github.com/DeDiS/crypto) for details on the library's purpose and functionality.
+[GoDoc documentation for this package](http://godoc.org/github.com/DeDiS/crypto) for details on the library's purpose and API functionality.

 Installing
 ----------